vinayak19th/Blog/_drafts/article/quantum/bloch.md

 > Move the angle of the rotating vector and see how it affects the projected vector on the real projective line.
 {: .prompt-info }

 In this plot the coordinates on the real projective line $(p,\theta)$ represent the intercept point of $y=1$ and the angle of the rotating vector respectively.
+Here are some key takeaways from the plot to better understand the concept of projective spaces:

+1. The scaling factor $\lambda \in \{-1,1\}$ represents if we are reflecting the vector across the origin or not, i.e when $\lambda = -1$ all points from the 3rd quadrant are reflected to the 1st quadrant and all points from the 4th quadrant are reflected to the 2nd quadrant.
+2. As the vector rotates, the project shadow traces its path on the $x$-axis.
+However, the path is traced for semi-circle occupying the 1st and 2nd quadrants only, therefore, when the angle is greater than $\frac{\pi}{2}$, $\lambda$ becomes negative and the angles start from $-\frac{\pi}{2}$ to $0$, which is the other side of the $x$-axis.
+3. As the angles go past $\frac{\pi}{2}$, the Projected vector on the real projective line continues to move in the same direction, this is because the points for $-\frac{\pi}{2}$ and $\frac{\pi}{2}$ are equivalent in projective space.
+Therefore, while they are opposite ends of the line for the projected shadow, they are the same point on the real projective line.

-As evident from the figure, all points in $\mathbb{R}^2$ that are on the same ray from the origin (i.e. have the same angle $\theta$) map to the same point on the real projective line.
-However what may not be entire obvious is why we require only the semi-circle and not the entire circle.
-Recall that every point in $\mathbb{R}^2$ can be represented as a point on the unit circle with a scaling factor $\lambda$.
-This means that all points in the 3rd and 4th quadrants can be represented by a point in the 1st and 2nd quadrants with a negative scaling factor.
-Thus, **we only require half the unit circle to represent all points in $\mathbb{R}^2$** Additionally, notice how after we complete a rotation from $0$ to $\pi$, the projected shadow starts to move in reverse, this is further evidence that the lower half of the semi-circle is not needed to describe the entire space.
+We can use these observations to conclude that all points in $\mathbb{R}^2$ that are on the same ray from the origin (i.e. have the same angle $\theta$) map to the same point on the real projective line.
+Additionally, since the scaling factor $\lambda$ can be either positive or negative, we can represent points in all four quadrants of $\mathbb{R}^2$ using just the angles from $0$ to $\pi$ or half the unit circle.

 ## IV.
 Quantum States and Projective Spaces
 Let us think about an arbitary vector ($\ket{v}$) in 2D Complex Hilbert Space ($\mathbb{C}^2$).
 We can also represent this vector in terms of its basis vectors $\ket{0}$ and $\ket{1}$ as follows: